airbytehq/airbyte/airbyte-lib/README.md

 The `get_secret()` function accepts an optional `source` argument of enum type `SecretSource`.
 If omitted or set to `SecretSource.ANY`, AirbyteLib will search all available secrets sources.
 If `source` is set to a specific source, then only that source will be checked.
 If a list of `SecretSource` entries is passed, then the sources will be checked using the provided ordering.

+By default, AirbyteLib will prompt the user for any requested secrets that are not provided via other secret managers.
+You can disable this prompt by passing `prompt=False` to `get_secret()`.

 ### Versioning

 Versioning follows [Semantic Versioning](https://semver.org/).
 For new features, bump the minor version.
 For bug fixes, bump the patch version.
 For pre-releases, append `dev.N` to the version.
 For example, `0.1.0dev.1` is the first pre-release of the `0.1.0` version.